Maps & Directions

 Transportation to SCPKU

 SCPKU is conveniently located in the Lee Jung Sen Building - Langrun Yuan in the northeast corner of the Peking University (PKU) campus.
-See two maps below.
+See the two maps below.
 PKU is in northwest Beijing's university and high-tech Haidian district between the 4th and 5th Ring Roads.
 Tsinghua University and Renmin University are just a few blocks away.
 Visitors can reach PKU via subway, bus, or taxi.
 The easiest way to get to PKU is by subway.
 The Beijingdaxue Dongmen station on Line 4 (Peking University East Gate) is a 10-minute walk from the Center - take Exit A from the station (see Map 2's lower right corner, marked with yellow circle).

 Map 1 - PKU location in Beijing